-The owner's lease must include word-for-word all provisions of the HUD tenancy addendum.
+14. The owner's lease must include word-for-word all provisions of the HUD tenancy addendum.

-The PHA will arrange for inspection of the unit and will notify the as to whether or not the unit will be approved.
+15. The PHA will arrange for inspection of the unit and will notify the owner and family as to whether or not the unit will be approved.

-Print or Type Name of Owner/Owner Representative Print or Type Name of Household Head Print Owner Name Jane Doe Signature Signature (Household Head) Owner Signature Jane Doe Business Address ness Address of Family (street address, apartment no., city, State, city, State, & zip code) Owner's Address 1234 Duck Lane, Disney, FL 1234 15 Telephone Number Date (mm/dd/yyyy) Telephone Number Date (mm/dd/yyyy) Owner's Phone Number Enter Date 555-555-5555 8-1-20
+Print or Type Name of Owner/Owner Representative Print or Type Name of Household Head Print Owner Name Donald Duck Signature Signature (Household Head) Owner Signature Donald Duck Business Address Owner's Address Present Address of Family (street address, apartment no., 123 Quack Lane Findlay, OH 45840 city, State, & zip code) Telephone Number Owner's Phone Number Date (mm/dd/yyyy) Enter date Telephone Number Home: 419-424-7848 Date (mm/dd/yyyy) 10/31/22